 To learn more about cocaine rehab in Northern Ireland, call us today on 0800 326 5559

 What Chance Do I Have Of Making A Full Recovery Through Addiction Treatment?

 With the right treatment, you have a very real chance of achieving a full recovery from your drug or alcohol addiction.

 The important thing to note about addiction is that it affects everyone differently, and, as such, you need to receive the right treatment to tackle your specific experience of addiction.

 This is a difficult task and is almost impossible to carry out alone, especially in the midst of an addiction problem.

-The good news is, our partnered rehab facilities in Northern Ireland have highly experienced staff, both doctors and addiction counsellors, who have tried and tested techniques for dealing with every type of addiction there is.
+The good news is that our partnered rehab facilities in Northern Ireland have highly experienced staff, both doctors and addiction counsellors, who have tried and tested techniques for dealing with every type of addiction there is.

-It’s important to understand, however, that a ‘full recovery’ in terms of addiction recovery means that you will achieve sobriety.
-The underlying factors and triggers that cause your addictive behaviours will be dealt with through rehab and you will learn how to control them, but addiction is a lifelong disease.
+It’s important to understand, however, that a ‘full recovery’ in terms of addiction means that you will achieve sobriety.

-This means that the potential for them to return is always a possibility and you will need to work hard to maintain your sobriety indefinitely.
-That being said, from a place of sobriety, your addiction will be infinitely easier to control.
+This means that the potential for them to return is always a possibility, and you will need to work hard to maintain your sobriety indefinitely.
+That being said, your addiction will be infinitely easier to control from a place of sobriety.